microsoft/napajs/examples/tutorial/parallel-quick-sort/README.md

 2. How does napa.js accelerate a computation heavy task by parallelization.

 ## How to run
-1. Go to directory of "examples/tutorial/parallel-quick-sort"
+1. Go to directory of `examples/tutorial/parallel-quick-sort`.
-2. Run "npm install" to install napajs
+2. Run `npm install` to install napajs.
-3. Run "node parallel-quick-sort.js"
+3. Run `node parallel-quick-sort.js`.

 **Note**: This example involves TypedArray and SharedArrayBuffer.
 It requires Node v9.0.0 or newer.